 These metal zero waste razor gadgets function the exact same way as a plastic razor, but they last so much longer, making the higher upfront cost worth it, both financially and environmentally.
 The steel blade can also be properly recycled!

-If you want to go really old school and feel like you’re back in the 1920s, you can even get into the art of shaving with a straight razor!
 This is, of course, a level up on the safety razor – don’t try this at home kids (without reading the guide first!).

 7. GET GLAM WITH ZERO WASTE MAKE-UP